 – Domestic Creatures Samantha Cary at Eagle Gallery, London

-I currently work with the National Institute of Health Research, an organisation enabling NHS services to provide the best possible care for everyone.
-The communications team and I produce printed and digital information that is distributed to academics, healthcare workers and members of the public using services.
+Currently I work freelance within the National Institute of Health Research that works to improve health and social care in South London.
+The communications team and I produce printed and digital information distributed to academics, healthcare workers and the public.

 Much of my work is with artists, poets and musicians.
 This includes setting up, designing and maintaining websites and producing different kinds of publicity material online and for print.
 I design album covers and posters for musicians and bands and design as well as working with individual artists and galleries to produce books, catalogues and newsletters.